 4. A Story Line With An Extended Timeframe

-People like these types of design elements because they are easy to read and follow, and if created well, it’ll look professional, adding weight to your reputation.
+People like these design elements because they are easy to read and follow, and if created well, they’ll look professional, adding weight to your reputation.

 5. Established And Active Social Media Accounts